IBM-Bluemix-Docs/va/va_index.md

 ## Resolving common problems in images
 {: #va_report}

-Example fixes for common problems that are reported by Vulnerability Advisor.
+Review the example fixes for common problems that might be reported by Vulnerability Advisor.
 {:shortdesc}

 Vulnerability Advisor provides corrective actions with reported security or configuration issues.
 Some of the reported problems can be fixed by updating your Dockerfile.
 To help you resolve common problems more quickly, use the following code examples to implement the solution in your Dockerfile.